-The PLA Navy (PLAN) is Asia's largest navy.
-It now also outnumbers the U.S. Navy, with "360 battle force ships, compared with a projected total of 297 for the U.S. Navy at the end of FY2020."5 Although the total number of ships has dropped, the PLAN has fielded increasingly sophisticated and capable multirole ships.
-Multiple classes of surface combatants are now in series production, including the Type 055 cruiser and the Type 052C and Type 052D guided missile destroyers, each of which fields long-range surface-to-air (SAM) and anti-ship cruise missile systems, as well as the Type 054 frigate and Type 056 corvette.
+Although the total number of ships has dropped, the PLAN has fielded increasingly sophisticated and capable multi-role ships.
+Multiple classes of surface combatants are now in series production, including the Type 055 cruiser and the Type 052C and Type 052D guided missile destroyers, each of which fields long-range surface-to-air missile (SAM) and anti-ship cruise missile systems, as well as the Type 054 frigate and Type 056 corvette.

 The PLAN has similarly been modernizing its submarine force.
 Since 2000, the PLAN has consistently fielded between 50 and 60 diesel-electric submarines, but the age and capability of the force have been improving as older boats, especially 1950s-vintage Romeo-class boats, are replaced with newer designs.
 These include a dozen Kilo-class submarines purchased from Russia and domestically designed and manufactured Song and Yuan classes.
-All of these are believed to be capable of firing both torpedoes and anti-ship cruise missiles.6 The Chinese have also developed variants of the Yuan, with an air-independent propulsion (AIP) system that reduces the boats' vulnerability by removing the need to use noisy diesel engines to recharge batteries.7
+All of these are believed to be capable of firing both torpedoes and anti-ship cruise missiles.8 The Chinese have also developed variants of the Yuan, with an air-independent propulsion (AIP) system that reduces the boats' vulnerability by removing the need to use noisy diesel engines to recharge batteries, and are "expected to produce a total of 25 or more Yuan class submarines by 2025."